 Foundations of User Experience

-Foundations of User Experience is an introductory program for individuals looking to train for or transition to the field of UX.
-Throughout the six sections of the course you will learn the basics of user experience from industry subject matter experts while building an online portfolio to help you gain experience and land your first job in UX.
+Foundations of User Experience is an introductory program for individuals looking to work in the field of UX.
+You will learn the basics of user experience from industry experts while building an online portfolio to help you understand processes, prepare for an interview, and ultimately, get an entry-level position in the field.
+The course introduces some of the roles and processes in a typical UX project and provides learners with experience developing some of the deliverables that UX designers create and use in their work.

 By the end of this program, participants will be able to: